 Adhesions form in the fascial matrix where the fascia has been under unusual stress.
 The fascia undergoes a chemical change and becomes sticky.
-Layers of fascia begin to glue together, impeding normal tissue movement and contraction.
+Layers of fascia begin to glue together, impeding normal tissue movement and muscular contraction.
 Sticking points that form along the sheaths that protect nerves can then glue the nerve to a neighboring structure causing constant irritation of that nerve.

 Adhesions are often categorized as scar tissue.
 But for our purposes on this website, I will describe them separately.
 The distinction I make between the two is that scar tissue tends to be very dense and forms as a result, most often, from cutting as in surgery.
 Of course, scar tissue can also develop as a result of other tears in the body's tissue.

 These bonding patterns occur all the time, often because of how we use our bodies.
 They can be much finer, smaller and less limiting, and they can also be large, involving broad swaths of interconnecting muscle along a fascial meridian.
 But don't get me wrong.
 They are a major source of problems in any case of repetitive strain injury!

 Fascia is often found in sheet-like planes.
 These sheets of fascia tend to separate groups of muscles from one another, and will often extend great distances through the body.
 For example, there are planes of fascia that extend from the fingertips of the right hand to the fingertips of the left hand, through the shoulder girdle.

 These planes of tissue are also sometimes known as fascial meridians.
 They extend through long lines in the body and transmit movement and other sensory information along the meridian.
 When any part of the meridian is adhered, the effect of the limitation is felt throughout the entire meridian.